 When placing mounting holes for components, designers often forget to leave sufficient space between them.
 This creates the risk of producing a shock hazard.
 Always be sure to leave adequate space around your mounting holes to protect them from other nearby components and traces.

 The tips laid out above will help guide a successful printed circuit board design.
-Always remember that planning is crucial so take your time and carefully plan your layout before committing to it.
+Always remember that PCB costs can be reduced by planning.
+Planning is crucial so take your time and carefully plan your layout before committing to it.
 Printed circuit board design is both an art and a science and so patience and time are required to produce an excellent, functional, and beautiful design layout.